Download this information in Easy Read format:

 Family to family or parent to parent supports

-This is support from other parents or families who have experience with a child who is deaf or hard of hearing.
+This is support from other families who have experience with a child who is deaf or hard of hearing.

 This may also include adult role models who are deaf or hard of hearing.